erwald/midihum/README.md

 ## With which data was the model trained?

 The model is trained using data from the International Piano-e-Competition.
-This project is dedicated to those talented young performers.
+The midihum tool is dedicated to those talented young performers.